twilio/authy-php/README.md

 ## Creating Users

+__NOTE: User is matched based on cellphone and country code not e-mail.
+A cellphone is uniquely associated with an authy_id.__

 Creating users is very easy, you need to pass an email, a cellphone and _optionally_ a country code:

     $user = $authy_api->registerUser('new_user@email.com', '405-342-5699', 1); //email, cellphone, area_code